CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

    ![](../media/llama-open-in-playground.png)

-## Task 07: Test the prompt in Content Safety
+## Task 07: Test the Prompt in Content Safety

 1. On your **Azure AI Studio,** navigate to **AI Services (1)** and click on the **Content Safety (2)** box to get started with **Content Safety Studio**.